SEO-AIO/Microsoft-Account-Generator/README.md

 # Microsoft Account Generator - READ THIS
 Simple Selenium script that generates a new outlook/microsoft account with random credentials.
 This script was made mainly to create accounts to use in videogames and nowhere else.
-Make sure to use a VPN or a Proxy before generating the account. (you can also use your phone hotspot, you just need to have a different IP every time you generate an account)
+Make sure to use a VPN or a Proxy before generating the account. (you can generate max 3 accounts per IP)

 The ONLY thing that's manual is the bot verification, so when it appears click next and complete the verification, after that don't touch anything else.